inbravo/aws-feature-set/README.md

 - ElastiCache employs two cache engines currently
 	- Memcached
 		- All Memcached tooling can be easily ported over
+		- 20 nodes maximum on a cluster
 	- Redis
 		- Supports Master / Slave replication and multi-AZ deployment to get redundancy
 		- Use Redshift, if application is slow due to constant OLAP transactions on top of OLTP focused DB
+		- 1 node maximum on a cluster

 ## ![](/images/aws/aurora.png) [Aurora](https://aws.amazon.com/aurora)